 Fedor Senatov

-A feature of this technology is that the scanning system allows for the patient's movements and breathing to be taken into account.
-Scanning the wound surface, building a 3D model of the wound, and direct bioprinting occur without human intervention, which heralds a future of full robotization in operating rooms.
+The peculiarity of this technology is that the scanning system allows taking into account the patient's movements and breathing.
+Scanning the wound surface, building a 3D model of the wound, and direct bioprinting take place without human intervention, which heralds the future of full robotization in operating rooms.
 "In situ" printing is a bioprinting method in which the process of creating three-dimensional structures from biological materials occurs directly at the intended site of use, for example, in the patient's body during a surgical procedure.

 N.N.
 Burdenko Main Military Clinical Hospital.
-Engineers and medics monitor the bioprinter-"robotic arm" during the world's first surgery using it.
+Engineers and doctors monitor the bioprinter-"robotic arm" during the world's first surgery using it.

 N.N.
 Burdenko Main Military Clinical Hospital.
-Engineers and medics monitor the bioprinter-"robotic arm" during the world's first surgery using it.
+Engineers and doctors monitor the bioprinter-"robotic arm" during the world's first surgery using it.

-Engineers and medics consider this step an important advance in the field of bioprinting, and, possibly, in the future, bioprinters will be able to perform operations without any surgeon involvement.
-Currently, the presence of medics and robotics engineers is still required to monitor the entire process and intervene if necessary.
-Despite the lack of an official commercial name, the technology is already referred to as "Ruka" (Hand) among employees.
+Engineers and doctors consider this step an important progress in the direction of bioprinting, and, possibly, in the future, bioprinters will be able to perform operations without the participation of surgeons at all, now the presence of doctors and robotics engineers is still required to monitor the entire process and intervene if necessary.
+Despite the lack of an official commercial name, the technology is already called "Arm" among employees.

-Since 2015, unique experiments have been conducted on "Fabion", including the world's first printing of a functional thyroid gland.
+Since 2015, unique experiments have been carried out on "Fabion", including the world's first printing of a functional thyroid gland.
 The development of bioprinting has found a new branch - work on space magnetic bioprinting.
 Here, Russia is a monopolist in the industry.

 There are only four space magnetic bioprinters in the world - one on the ISS, one in the Museum of Cosmonautics at VDNH, and two at MISIS.